contao/docs-archive/en/hooks/postDownload.md

 postDownload
 ------------

-The `postDownload` hook is triggered after a file has been downloaded with the download(s) element.
+The `postDownload` hook is triggered after a file has been downloaded with the download/downloads content element.
 It passes the file name as argument and does not expect a return value.
 It is available from version 2.4.6.

 ### Parameters ###